from 9 to 12 October 2025

 Details:

-How GPS data collection, analysis, and systematization can enhance inclusivity, environmental awareness, and community engagement on mountain trails use.
+How GPS data collection, analysis, and systematization can enhance inclusivity, environmental awareness, and community engagement on mountain trails.

 Presentations: